Are you familiar with retinal tears? These represent a serious problem that can eventually lead to vision loss if not addressed quickly.

 The Causes of Retinal Tears

-The main cause of retinal tears is degenerative.
-It starts when the vitreous gel in the eye softens and starts to separate from the retina.
+The main cause of retinal tears is natural degeneration.
+It starts when the vitreous gel in the eye softens with age and starts to separate from the retina.
 When there is incomplete separation, the retina tears.

 - Trauma